vincentsider/server-side-example-javascript-deno/README.md

-# Vapi Example for Deno
+# Vapi Example for Deno.

 Welcome to the Vapi sample project using deno.
 This project demonstrates how you can extend the functionalities of Vapi, an abstraction layer for your personal assistant, to create a unique experience tailored for story writers.
 Using this project, writers can design characters for their stories through voice interactions with the assistant.